aperkes/website/content/english/blog/blog-post-3.md

 type: "post"
 ---

-Back in July, I got to present at the Animal Behaviour Society (ABS) virtual conference.
+Back in July, I got to present at the Animal Behavior Society (ABS) virtual conference.
 ABS is always a bit intense, not because the people are mean or intimidating, I feel like ABS is one of the most welcoming conferences I've participated in.
 It's just so much.
 Most of the talks are 15-30 minutes, and they have about 4 parallel sessions going at once,